Virtual Private Cloud

 The Anypoint Virtual Private Cloud (VPC) offering allows you to create a virtual, private, and isolated network segment in the cloud to host your CloudHub workers.

 Connecting to your Anypoint VPC extends your corporate network and allows CloudHub workers to access resources behind your corporate firewall.
-You can connect on-premises data centers through a secured VPN tunnel, or a private AWS VPC through VPC peering, or by using AWS Direct Connect.
+You can connect on-premises data centers through a secured VPN tunnel or a transit gateway attachment, or connect a private AWS VPC to your Anypoint VPC through VPC peering or AWS Direct Connect.

 The base Anypoint VPC subscription includes two Anypoint VPCs and each Anypoint VPC can be associated with multiple environments.
 This allows you, for example, to have one isolated network for your production environment, and another for your non-productions environments, for example, QA and staging.
 Your licensing requirements depend on your specific deployment scenario.